webix-hub/docs/data/api/ui.spreadsheet_ondataparse_event.md

 @params:

-- data		string/object		data that should be parsed
+- data		object		data that should be parsed

 @example: